WeihanLi/WeihanLi.Npoi/README.md

 - Thanks for the contributors and users for this project
 - Thanks JetBrains for the open source Resharper license

-### More

-There's a NPOI developer group on telegram created by the author of NPOI, you can apply by the link <https://t.me/npoidevs> if you want.

 ### Contact

 Contact me: weihanli@outlook.com